pxtechio/pxlinux-ci/README.md

     - BaseImage
     - TargetImage
     - U-Boot
+    - RootFS
     - DeviceTrees
     - Packages
     - Scripts

 ### Optional
-- Assets/U-Boot: Path to custom U-Boot file.
+- **Assets/U-Boot**: Path to custom U-Boot file.
 This will be injected from sector 1.
-- Assets/DeviceTrees: Path to .dtb files that will be copied to /boot directory.
+- **Assets/DeviceTrees**: Path to .dtb files that will be copied to /boot directory.
 Symlinks are NOT updated by this stage.
+- **Assets/RootFS**: Directory structure in this path is copied to '/'.
+Destination can't be symlink.
-- Assets/Packages: Path to packages that will be installed as part of the new image.
+- **Assets/Packages**: Path to packages that will be installed as part of the new image.
 A pacman_packages.txt can be provided to install from configured pacman repos.
-- Assets/Scripts: Path to custom scripts to modify base image.
+- **Assets/Scripts**: Path to custom scripts to modify base image.
 This stage can perform updates to services, fstab, bootscript, etc.

 ### Minumal config
 A minimal targets.yaml file is provided as part of this project and looks like this: